akka/akka/akka-docs/src/main/paradox/cluster-dc.md

 * Management of Cluster membership is stalled during network partitions as described in a separate section below.
-This means that nodes would not be able to be added and removed during network partitions across data centers.
+This means that nodes would not be able to be added and removed during network partitions between data centers.
 * More frequent false positive failure detection for network connections across data centers.
   It's not possible to have different settings for the failure detection within vs. across data centers.
 * Downing/removal of nodes in the case of network partitions should typically be treated differently for failures within vs. across data centers.
-For network partitions across the system should typically not down the unreachable nodes, but instead wait until it heals or a decision is made by a human or external monitoring system.
+For network partitions between data centers the system should typically not down the unreachable nodes, but instead wait until it heals or a decision is made by a human or external monitoring system.
 For failures within same data center automatic, more aggressive, downing mechanisms can be employed for quick fail over.
 * Quick fail over of Cluster Singleton and Cluster Sharding from one data center to another